beastgwert/super-smash-gb/README.md

 Feel free to also change the palette colors in Sameboy Settings > Video

+## Single Player
-If you want to try facing off against our bot, you can skip the instructions above and just open super-smash-cpu.gb
+If you want to try facing off against our bot, run `make cpu` and open super-smash-cpu.gb

 ## Gameplay